 - Stay at home and avoid contact with other people until you have a negative LFD test result or until 5 days after the day of your first positive result

-- Stay warm and take any normal flu and cold medication – you can also read the useful self-management advice for managing symptoms at home
+- Stay warm and take any normal flu and cold medication – see How to look after yourself at home if you have Covid-19 or symptoms of Covid-19

 - Try to work from home if you can and if well enough – if unable to, talk to your employer about other options available